backupbrew/switchbrew/Capture services.md

 [\#AlbumFileEntry](#AlbumFileEntry "wikilink").
 In those cases with the `nn::album` wrapper funcs, it's "converted" by just copying the struct (arrays are "converted" by just returning a ptr to the input array).

+# ApplicationAlbumFileEntry

+This is "nn::capsrv::ApplicationAlbumFileEntry".
+This is a 0x30-byte struct.

 # Notes